 Canadian Pacific Railway (CP)

-CP also beat the expectation but it’s current dispute between management and one of its major owner is stirring trouble.
+Canadian Pacific (TSE:CP) also beat the expectation but it’s current dispute between management and one of its major owner is stirring trouble.
 It makes for an uncertain path for many investors and it’s probably why the stock has stayed flat after the earnings.

 The dividend growth graph is showing a few hiccups all within a 10 year period.
 In 2001, there was an anomaly and I could not find the reason for the higher payment either.
 It followed with a couple of flat years and it did the same during the 2008/2009 economic down turn.
 That’s a little too much struggle for me when I just look at the dividends – it lack consistency.